Autonomous mobility on demand: Autonomous cars in MoD

 The advent of the technology of self-driving cars has recently started to revolution the concept of mobility-on-demand, turning it into autonomous mobility on demand (AMoD).
 An AMoD fleet is composed of vehicles of level 5 autonomy, controlled in a centralized way.
 The communication with the customers happens via phone applications, where they can request a vehicle in a precise location, which then picks them up and drives them to their desired destination.
 Many academic researchers and market players are focusing on the development of AMoD systems, the main companies that are already developing fleets of vehicles for AMoD are shown in the following table.

 Control

-Different aspects of a fleet of vehicles used for AMoD are accurately controlled in order for it to function in a proper way.
+Different aspects of a fleet of vehicles used for AMoD are accurately controlled for it to function in a proper way.

 Routing

 Being the vehicles autonomous, an accurate control of their trajectories is operated by providing them with an optimized routing system.
 The routes of the cars are calculated in real-time according to specific objectives defined in the design phase of the fleet control algorithms.
 Those aim at minimizing the distance travelled or the time needed to reach a specific location, so they need to take into account different metrics such as the traffic in the streets and the condition of the roads.